tairo/STEMDu/README.md

-STEM Du - Educational Microcontroller System for STEM-Robotics Education(TM) RDC-102, RDC-103 / General ATmega328 based Arduino compatible board
+STEM Du - Educational Microcontroller System for STEM-Robotics Education(TM)
 ==============

-STEM Du RDC-102 / STEM Du ATmega328 - Arduino compatible educational controller board
+STEM Du RDC-102, RDC-103 is one of the Arduino compatible microcontroller board suite for STEM-Robotics education.
+"STEM Du" is also the name of the concept for our new educational methodorogy.

 Features of STEM Du RDC-102, RDC-103
 --------